🏫Learn How I Run Math Groups

 • Make homemade personalized bookmarks out of cardstock for your students.

 • Give students a holiday card with a personal handwritten note.
+This would be fun for them to read over the holiday break!

 • Make class coupons for rewards.
 (No homework, wear a hat, bring a show & tell item, bring your favorite game for indoor recess, etc…)